 On average over 55% of students are reading two or more years below grade level as evidenced by i-Ready reading assessments.
+In the coming year we will analyze subgroup data to look for patterns that may inform our approach to intervention.

-As a result, Collegiate will continue with Read 180 and inside the USA, ELA Curriculum, for the 2022-23 school year.
+As a result, Collegiate will continue with Read 180 and inside the USA, ELA Curriculum, for the 2023-24 school year.
 Teachers will provide additional scaffolding; auxiliary text Lexile levels and pacing will be adjusted.
-The New Teacher Project (TNTP) will continue to provide teachers with instructional coaching on how to streamline effective literacy strategies in their lesson and to deepen their understanding of complex texts and the Common Core State Standards aligned instruction.
-A total of 9 teachers are participating in TNTP's coaching focusing on selecting the right complex text, annotation, teaching scholars to be active readers, checking and close reading, text dependent questions, and writing.
+Our co-principals will provide teachers with instructional coaching on how to streamline effective literacy strategies in their lesson and to deepen their understanding of complex texts and the Common Core State Standards aligned instruction.